Curators' Choices: Leonor Nazaré highlights the photo 'Sophia de Mello Breyner' by Fernando Lemos.

 Another kind of formal correspondence is established between the vine leaves and the appliqué plant motifs that adorn the dress.
 The concise quantity of elements from which this image as a whole is composed serves to emphasise them all the more.
 Sophie’s world is Mediterranean in the light, in the vine and in her resolute and dreamy countenance.

-Text revised and adapted by the author, originally published in the FCG newsletter, no.104, of June 2009 (in Portuguese).
+Text revised and adapted by the author, originally published in the FCG newsletter, no.104, June 2009 (in Portuguese).

 After this text appeared in the FCG Newsletter, I received a letter from Fernando Lemos in which he expressed immense gratitude for my text: he was enthusiastic, affectionate and empathetic.
 Having most likely forgotten sending it to me, he wrote a second letter with the same tone and purpose, similar but different… Undeniably hilarious, this repetition gave me the measure of his generous joy and a sense of the whirlwind his life could be!